Logicxrd/3013-Algorithms-Davis/README.md

 ## Description

-Repo containing all assignments and programs done in CMPS 3013 Advanced Algorithms in Spring 2023 at Midwestern State University
+Repository containing all assignments and programs done in CMPS 3013 Advanced Algorithms in Spring 2023 at Midwestern State University

 ## Repo Content
 | # | Folder | Description |